 If the fabric, buttons, and thread have to travel very far to arrive at the factory, the environmental impact is not good.
 If the sourcing and manufacturing are located in one place, the environmental impact drastically decreases.

-In our case, we chose the local option because it was the obvious choice at the time (Untraced is an Aussie based company), but our materials came from Thailand, Japan and China and travelled by boat to Australia.
+In our case, we chose the local option because it was the obvious choice at the time of producing our first collection, but our materials came from Thailand, Japan and China and travelled by boat to Australia.
 Even though this distance is not so far, it’s still not the best option.

 2/ It’s absolutely crucial to have a look at the energy mix the factory uses to run its operations.